International Sourcing: 5 Things to Consider When Buying Abroad

 Many of the global organisations generate their buying strategies at a regional or global level and cascade this to individual countries.
 Smaller business however don't normally have this level of resource so need to develop the strategy and then implement as well.
 It's not uncommon for these organisations to consequently use an agent.
 A middle-man if you will who manages the purchasing component on your behalf through either a contact based locally or in the country of origin.

-Despite the resources available, there are many organisations out there yet to purchase goods / services from abroad.
+Despite the resources available, there are many organisations out there yet to purchase goods or services from abroad.
 Now why is this so?
 By far the largest anecdotal response is not knowing where to start.
 Yes there are many moving parts but with the right guidance, these hurdles can be cleared.

 Finding the right supplier is one such early hurdle.
 This can be tackled from a few angles.
 Your most relevant industry associations is a great place to start, as are online directories like Alibaba and US based Global Sources.
 Trade shows are a common avenue and be sure to completely leverage your personal network.